 Count yourself lucky if you manage to snag an elusive seat at one of Langbaan’s eight weekly dinners.
 Settled covertly behind fellow Thai eatery PaaDee, this upscale gem offers inventive and traditional Thai delicacies.
 With incredible local and seasonal ingredients, you’ll surely savor each and every bite of the beautiful (though pricey) tasting menu.
 (Fun fact: Langbaan was named one of the 25 most outstanding restaurants of 2015 by GQ.)
 For a more accessible taste of Chef Earl Ninsom’s cooking, try the Thai fried chicken and Malaysian curries and roti at Hat Yai.

 With seven food carts and one brick-and-mortar, it’s safe to say people enjoy what E-San has been dishing out since 1999.
 The family-run spot draws on Laotian roots and Oregon’s local markets whenever possible.
 The menu is wonderfully expansive, featuring Northwest takes on Thai like salmon panang and duck pad Thai.

 Nong’s Khao Man Gai

 Nong’s Khao Man Gai was founded by a determined Bangkok immigrant with a mere $70 to her name.
 (Fun fact: The eponymous Nong went on to win on Food Network’s Chopped!)
-Originally, the popular cart only served its namesake dish: a masterful plate of poached chicken, jasmine rice simmered in chicken stock and an aromatic sauce with a vinegar kick.
-The Portland staple has expanded its menu slightly at two of three locations; don’t miss the crispy fried chicken skins.
+Beginning as a food cart, Nong later closed to cart to open two brick and mortar locations in Southwest and Southeast Portland.
+Originally, the eatery only served its namesake dish: a masterful plate of poached chicken, jasmine rice simmered in chicken stock and an aromatic sauce with a vinegar kick.
+The Portland staple has since expanded its menu slightly at at its two restaurants.